The Common Program of the People's Republic of China 1949-1954

 Frazier (2004).
 Pages 133-134 [↩] [Cite]

-Cliver (2015). gives an example of the private silk industry "The most enduring and intractable problems were supply of raw materials, inflated production costs, inflexible state purchasing prices, declining domestic demand, and international markets with prices much lower than those for Chinese silks.
+Cliver (2015).
+Page 711.
+He gives an example of the private silk industry "The most enduring and intractable problems were supply of raw materials, inflated production costs, inflexible state purchasing prices, declining domestic demand, and international markets with prices much lower than those for Chinese silks.
 Cheating, theft of government-supplied materials, and other contract violations were also common problems that the state attempted to resolve over the next three years. " Page 703 [↩] [Cite]

 Cliver (2015).
 "Within a year, nineteen Shanghai silk-weaving factories had applied for joint state-private status, but at the time the government approved none of these "Page 712 and see Pages 698-699 [↩] [Cite]